avinashbabudonthu/cloud/google-cloud-platform/notes.md

 ### Google App Engine
 * PaaS - Platform as a Service
 * Similar to AWS Elastic Beanstalk
+* Fully managed serverless application platform managed by Google
+* Easy to configure
+	* versioning
+	* security
+	* scaling
+* Can do following with `stackdriver`
+	* Monitoring
+	* Logging
+	* Diagnostics

 ### Google Cloud Functions
 * Similar to AWS Lambda